Charger des données

 - Utilisez des hooks pour protéger plusieurs routes avant que n’importe quelle fonction

-protéger. À moins que chaque page enfante ne dépende des données renvoyées par await parent()
+protéger. À moins que chaque page enfante ne dépende des données renvoyées par await parent(), les

 autres options seront plus performantes.